gitguige/academic-kickstart/content/publication/safety-validation/index.md

 publication: "52st Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN2022)"
 publication_short: "52st Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN2022)"

 abstract: "A growing number of vehicles are being transformed into semi-autonomous vehicles (Level 2 autonomy) by relying on advanced driver assistance systems (ADAS) to improve the driving experience.
 However, the increasing complexity and connectivity of ADAS expose the vehicles to safety-critical faults and attacks.
 This paper investigates the resilience of a widely-used ADAS against safety-critical attacks that target the control system at opportune times during different driving scenarios and cause accidents.
-Experimental results show that our proposed Context-Aware attacks can achieve a 96.3% success rate in causing hazards, 90.0% of which occur without any warnings.
+Experimental results show that our proposed Context-Aware attacks can achieve an 83.4% success rate in causing hazards, 99.7% of which occur without any warnings.
 These results highlight the intolerance of ADAS to safety-critical attacks and the importance of timely interventions by human drivers or automated recovery mechanisms to prevent accidents."

 # Summary.
 An optional shortened abstract.